neozora/radio-transcribe/README.md

 # radio-transcribe
 Live streaming radio transcription

-This is a simple script that will ingest streaming radio and transcribe using CMU PocketSphinx speech recognition engine.
+This is a sample script that will ingest streaming radio and transcribe using CMU PocketSphinx speech recognition engine.
+The transcription is printed out in the console and saved into a text file in "output" directory.